SuperDARN/rst/docs/dev/projects.md

 - Documentation
 - Best practices

-By assigning projects to issues and pull requests means user's can organize issues and pull requests by that project.
-Thus it is help for others to assign projects so they can focus on them.
+By assigning projects to issues and pull requests, users can organize issues and pull requests by that project.
+Thus it is helpful for others to assign projects so they can focus on them.

 ## Closing Projects